Ngadjuri: Country

 The Ngadjuri homelands covered roughly 11,500 mi2, embracing Angaston and Freeling in the south and running northwards to Clare, Crystal Brook, Gladstone up to Carrieton and Orroroo in the Flinders Ranges.
 Their territory coincides quite precisely with the range of the peppermint gum, which explains why the Kaurna people's exonym for them was Wirameju, meaning in Kaurna "peppermint gum forest people".

 To the northeast, they took in the area Waukaringa and Koonamore.
-The districts of Peterborough, Burra and Robertstown were in Ngadjuri territory.
+The districts of Peterborough, Burra and Robertstown are in Ngadjuri territory.
 The eastern boundaries coincide with the area of Mannahill.